ZettelGeist/zettelgeist/docs/tutorial.md

 - Let's change the note: (obviously).
 Just highlight from the quotation mark to the last, delete the original note, and write another.

 `note: "The novel opens with the lines 'In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.
-“Whenever you feel like criticizing any one,' he told me, 'just remember that all the people in this world haven’t had the advantages that you’ve had.'
-(Gatsby, 1)`
+'Whenever you feel like criticizing any one,' he told me, 'just remember that all the people in this world haven’t had the advantages that you’ve had.'
+(Gatsby, 1)"`

 - Note that you should surround quoted material in single quotation marks within your outside quotes...
 That's just a matter of form.
 Normal rules apply.
 No biggy.

 - We just added a quote from the book.
-So you might want to write something about that citatio (your own opinion of its importance, etc.) as well.
+So you might want to write something about that citation (your own opinion of its importance, etc.) as well.
 (Teachers want to hear your voice, and you want to remember why you took the note.)

-- That's simple: You could just add something to the "note:" section itself
+- That's simple: You could just add something to the "note:" section itself:

 `"The novel opens with the lines 'In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.
 “Whenever you feel like criticizing any one,' he told me, 'just remember that all the people in this world haven’t had the advantages that you’ve had.'
 (Gatsby, 1) Comment: This is a famous first line and my teacher says that we should analyze it carefully."`